 How Much Does It Cost To Remodel A Bathroom?
-(2022 Update)
+2023 Update

 The bad news is that bathroom remodels are getting more expensive.
-New data suggests that the cost of bathroom remodels is up 13% since 2021 meaning it is going to cost a lot more to get the bathroom you want.
+New data suggests that the cost of bathroom remodels is up 13% meaning it is going to cost a lot more to get the bathroom you want.
 However, that does not mean that bathroom remodels are prohibitively expensive or out of reach.
 The average cost to redo a simple half bath is between $3,000 and $4,000.

 Why Update Your Bathroom?